 You can find out all about sleeping in Nijmegen in our

-.
+section where to sleep.
 The fact that you sleep in el corte does not give you the right to enter after the maximum attendance has been reached.

 If you are on a sleeping list and you have to cancel, than please delete your name from that list or let El Corte know before the event starts.
 People who do not cancel their name on a sleeping list and don't show up will be put on a black list unless they pay there fees.
 You simply deny another needy person from having a spot, and that fact alone is not the attitude we appreciate.

 Come as you please.
 We do however appreciate the energy that you put into it.

 Especially for the the New Year's party we hope that you show us your hottest outfit(s)!